movestore/Email-Alert/README.md

 Github repository: *github.com/movestore/Email-Alert*

 ## Description
 Depending on a user defined property in your data set an alert E-mail text is written into a file.
-This text will be included in Notification E-mails if the workflow is scheduled for automatic runs.
+This text will be included in Notification E-mails if the MoveApps workflow is scheduled for automatic runs.

 ## Documentation
+This App checks if and how often a user defined relation is fulfilled in the input data set (e.g. how many locations have a ground.speed above 20m/s).

+If the defined relation is fullfilled at least by one location then the provided emailtext followed by up to 10 rows of data (with selected column attributes) will be written into the file `email_alert_text.txt`.
+This text will be included in Notification E-mails if the MoveApps workflow is scheduled for automatic runs.
+At the use of more than one such Apps in the workflow, the txt Texts are included successively.

 ### Input data
 moveStack in Movebank format